tagconcierge/tc-woocommerce-plugin-free/gtm-ecommerce-woo/trunk/readme.txt

 == Changelog ==

+= 1.10.11 =

+* tested against the latest version of WooCommerce

 = 1.10.10 =

-* tested against latest version of WooCommerce
+* tested against the latest version of WooCommerce

 = 1.10.9 =